Truk Lagoon Trip Report Feb 2015 - Bluewater Dive Travel

 Group

-Huge smiles from everyone on the Bluewater workshop.
+Mating orang-utan crabs were a lucky find on the Shinkoko Maru Huge smiles from everyone on the Bluewater workshop.
 Thanks for a memorable trip.

-HOW TO BOOK a trip to Truk Lagoon
+How to Book a Trip to Truk Lagoon

 Bluewater Travel can book you on a trip to Truk Lagoon diving from a liveaboard or from a resort, for the same cost or less than booking any other way.
 We know the routes, cabins, rooms and when to go better than anyone else!